wp-plugins/100-cities/readme.txt

 it displays information, maps, photos, and related articles captured from several sources, including Google Maps, Wikipedia, Panoramio, and Knok.

 100 Cities is developed by Knok, a home exchange website.

+If you have suggestions for a new feature, feel free to email me at jp@knok.com

 == Installation ==